m-yaghini/ada17/project-master/README_Milestone2/README.md

 ## A list of internal milestones up until project milestone 3
 - better visualization for maps, adding timesliders
 - clustering of themes and genres
-- answering questions
+- finish answering questions
-- completing
+- create the blog for the datastory
+- find a suitable visualization for question 1 and 2